 The success of your arm lift surgery depends on the quality of your participation in the initial consultation at the Birmingham Cohn Plastic Surgery Office.
 You will need to be prepared to discuss why you want arm lift surgery, your personal medical history, drug allergies, use of medications, vitamins, herbal supplements, alcohol, tobacco and drugs, and any family history of disease.

 Dr. Cohn will perform a physical examination and take detailed measurements of your individual physical attributes.
 Photographs will be taken for your medical record.
 At that point, Dr. Cohn will be prepared to discuss your surgical options, recommend a course of treatment, and discuss the use of anesthesia during your arm lift procedure.
 The consultation consists of a thorough discussion of the procedural details, anticipated scar patterns, and expected recovery.
 Dr. Cohn is happy to assist with recommendations while using your personal goals to guide final decision making.

 Preparing for Arm Lift Surgery

-Before arm lift surgery, Dr. Cohn will discuss where your procedure will be performed – an accredited, office-based surgical center, outpatient / ambulatory surgical center, or in a hospital.
+Before arm lift surgery, Dr. Cohn will discuss where your procedure will be performed – an accredited, office-based surgical center, outpatient / ambulatory surgical center, or in a hospital in Birmingham.
 Prior to your surgery, you may be asked to get lab testing or a medical evaluation, receive a prescription for certain medications or adjust your current medications, stop smoking, avoid taking anti-inflammatory drugs and herbal supplements as they can increase bleeding.
 Some special instructions you receive will cover what to do on the day of surgery and post-operative care and follow-up.